 Dip chicken pieces into the egg wash and then press the top down firmly into the mixture of cheese and breadcrumbs.
 Do not pile up the crust mixture.
 Just quickly press it on evenly, shake off the excess, turn over and press the bottom of each piece into the breadcrumb mix.
 Gently shake again.

 Place the lovely chicken breasts on a plate, leave them uncovered, and find a spot for them in the fridge.
 Let them sit for 20 minutes.
 More time is just fine.
 This introduces the crumbs to the egg wash.
 Tell them they will have to wait a bit until they agree to sit nicely on the chicken.
 This reduces the risk of the crispy crumb separating from the chicken before you slice off a piece.

 Heat the oven to 425° F, line a baking dish with foil, and spritz with non-stick spray.

-Place chicken in the prepared baking dish.
+Gently shift the chilled chicken from the plate to the prepared baking dish.
 Make sure to leave room between the pieces.
 It is better to use a larger pan than to crowd the chicken.
 When crowded, the meat will steam instead of roast.
 The crumb topping will become soggy instead crispy.
 If you like it that way, go for it and cram those breasts together.

 If your chicken breasts are thin, bake in the oven for 15 minutes.
 Carefully turn the pieces over and bake another 10-15 minutes or until the juices run clear and the Parmesan is a pretty brown.